Author's Guidelines for Women in Higher Education

 Departments (word counts are estimates and are extremely flexible)

-Knowledge that you’re sharing what you know with a network of other women in higher education to help make a difference.
-Additions to your vita.
-Building a national reputation as an expert.
-Calling attention to a problem that may also exist on other campuses and seeking a solution.
+At the moment we do not pay guest contributors, but we hope we can provide compensation in the near future.
+For now, know that you’re sharing what you know with a network of other women in higher education to help make a difference.
+You're adding to your CV.
+You're building a national reputation as an expert.
+You're calling attention to a problem that may also exist on other campuses.

 The Next Step

-Call or email Editor Mary Dee Wenniger at 608.251.3232 or firstname.lastname@example.org to discuss what you have in mind, to query whether it would fit with the newsletter’s editorial perspective.
+Contact Editor Liana Silva-Ford at firstname.lastname@example.org to discuss what you have in mind and to query whether it would fit with the newsletter’s editorial perspective.
 Best if you do it before you write it, but subscribers and others familiar with the publication are welcome to ignore that step.

 Subscribe to the only national monthly publication to support women on campus, a 24-40 page news journal designed to enlighten, encourage, empower, and enrage women in higher education